Self Certified Mortgages Explained

 Author: Pete Mugleston

-In this article, we’ll confirm whether it’s still possible to get a self-certified mortgage, what the alternatives are, and where to find the expert support you’ll need for income that’s complex or hard to prove.
+In this article, we’ll confirm whether it’s still possible to get a self-certified mortgage, discuss the alternatives, and explain where to find the expert support you’ll need for complex or hard-to-prove income.

 Are self-cert mortgages still available?

 No, it’s no longer possible to self-certify for a mortgage in the UK.
-When they were available lenders would use higher rates in an attempt to offset the risk, but this wasn’t enough.
-As a result, the Financial Conduct Authority (FCA) banned self-certified mortgages back in 2009 during the wake of the financial crisis when introducing responsible lending guidelines.
+When they were available, lenders would use higher rates to offset the risk, but this wasn’t enough.
+As a result, the Financial Conduct Authority (FCA) banned self-certified mortgages in 2009, during the wake of the financial crisis, when introducing responsible lending guidelines.

 How did they work?

-This was a type of mortgage that became popular for a period of time as they offered applicants the ability to apply for a loan without providing proof of regular income.
+This type of mortgage became popular for a period of time as it allowed applicants to apply for a loan without providing proof of regular income.

 Self-certification or ‘self-cert’ mortgages were most sought-after by people who were:

-Instead of having to show lenders documents proving income, applicants could self-certify themselves in order to obtain a mortgage.
+Instead of showing lenders documents proving income, applicants could self-certify themselves to obtain a mortgage.
 In practice, this made it much easier for people to qualify for a loan.
-But, it also meant an added risk that applicants would inflate or even make up their income for a self-certified mortgage.
+However, it also meant an added risk that applicants would inflate or even make up their income for a self-certified mortgage.

 Will they ever come back?

-It’s highly unlikely.
-Self-cert mortgages are risky for both the borrower and the lender, which means it’s an unstable situation for the whole mortgage market.
-If you’re struggling to find the right proof of income then it may be worthwhile seeking the help of an experienced mortgage broker for advice on what solutions could be available.
+It isn’t very likely.
+Self-cert mortgages are risky for both the borrower and the lender, which means they’re an unstable situation for the whole mortgage market.
+If you’re struggling to find the right proof of income, it may be worthwhile seeking the help of an experienced mortgage broker for advice on what solutions could be available.

 Alternatives to self-cert mortgages